mauriciopoppe/blog/site/content/notes/computer-science/programming-languages/cpp-refresher.md

 delete [] p_array;
 ```

-Dynamic structures can be created with `new structName`, when a pointer pointer to this block of memory we can access the properties with the arrow membership operator `->`
+Dynamic structures can be created with `new structName`.
+When a pointer points to this block of memory, we can access the properties with the arrow membership operator, `->`.

 ```cpp
 struct person {